MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search.md

 ## Benefits
 **Search across Microsoft 365 from any Microsoft Search box** – Users can search from any Microsoft Search box and get quickly back to what they were doing.
 Microsoft Search brings together results from data sources in Office 365, including SharePoint, OneDrive for Business, and Exchange - as well as from the public web.

 **Easy to search** - Microsoft Search suggests results based on users’ previous activity in Office 365, right in the search box.
 Admins can promote information and answers that users need to complete tasks, for example policies, benefits, resources, tools, and more.

 **Find shared files** - Microsoft Search uses advanced query understanding to make finding shared files simple.
 Users can easily find files they’re collaborating on.

 **Show relevant content** - Promote the information and answers your users need to complete tasks, for example policies, benefits, resources, tools, and more.
 You can also target specific groups, like new hires or remote workers.

 **Administer across all apps** - Microsoft Search is on by default and any administration you do applies to Microsoft Search in all the apps.

 ## Which apps offer Microsoft Search today?
-Microsoft Search will over time be the unified search experience across Microsoft 365.
+Over time Microsoft Search will be available in more and more apps across Microsoft 365.
 The following Office 365 apps currently offer Microsoft Search:
 - SharePoint Online
 - OneDrive for Business
 - Outlook on the web
-- Word, Excel, and PowerPoint desktop
+- Word, Excel, and PowerPoint desktop apps

 In addition, users find Microsoft Search in:
 - Bing